neursh/open-meteo-dart/README.md

 Now in each API type; `latitude`, `longitude`, `elevation`, `startDate`, `endDate` is no longer available.
 Instead, the package moves all of them to a new class called `OpenMeteoLocation`.
 You can now pass multiple locations to a single `request` call!

+If you are using models, every single models across all APIs now belongs in an enum called `OpenMeteoModel`.

 Initialize and call request:
 ```dart
 // 1.x.x